-Available resource constraint This constraint simply checks that the number of available FUs of each type in the MRRG is larger than or equal to the number of unmapped DFG nodes of the same type.
+Available resource constraint.
+This constraint simply checks that the number of available FUs of each type in the MRRG is larger than or equal to the number of unmapped DFG nodes of the same type.
 For example, the number of remaining available memory FUs must be larger or at least equal to the number of unmapped memory operations in the DFG.
-Such global variables are used to record information about the available FUs and the unmapped DFG nodes and are updated every time the partial mapping changes.
+Global variables are used to record information about the available FUs and the unmapped DFG nodes and are updated every time the partial mapping changes.
 Thus both time and space complexity of this constraint are O(1).

-Figure 6: Illustrations of degree pruning constraint.
+Fig. 9.
+Illustrations of degree pruning constraint.

-Degree constraint This constraint considers the local structures between the DFG H and the MRRG G. Let $\phi(n) \subseteq G$ be the tree subgraph representing the mapping of node $n \in V(H)$ .
+Degree constraint.
+This constraint considers the local structures between the DFG H and the MRRG G. Let $\phi(n) \subseteq G$ be the tree subgraph representing the mapping of node $n \in V(H)$.
 The number of unmapped direct predecessors of n in the DFG must be smaller than or equal to the number of available direct predecessors of $root(\phi(n))$ in the MRRG.

-On the other hand, if n has any unmapped direct successor, then the number of available direct successors of $\phi(n)$ must be at least one.
+On the other hand, if n has any unmapped direct successors, then the number of available direct successors of $\phi(n)$ must be at least one.
 This is because the data from $\phi(n)$ can be routed through any available outgoing node.
-For example in Figure 6, DFG node n is mapped to $\phi(n)$ in the MRRG.
+For example in Figure 9, DFG node n is mapped to $\phi(n)$ in the MRRG.
 It has two unmapped direct predecessors and two unmapped direct successors.
 So $root(\phi(n))$ must have at least two available direct predecessors and there must be at least one available direct successor of $\phi(n)$ in the MRRG.
-Notice that the available direct successors of $\phi(n)$ are those available MRRG nodes directly connected from any node in $\phi(n)$ .
+Notice that the available direct successors of $\phi(n)$ are those available MRRG nodes directly connected from any node in $\phi(n)$.

 The degree pruning constraint checks for all the DFG nodes in the current mapping.
-Since the degree of the nodes in both graphs are limited, the time complexity for this pruning constraint is O(cN), where N is the number of DFG nodes and c is the average number of producer nodes in $\phi(n)$ across all mapped DFG nodes n.
+The time complexity for this pruning constraint is O(cN), where N is the number of DFG nodes and c is the average number of producer nodes in $\phi(n)$ across all mapped DFG nodes n.

-Figure 7: Illustration of predecessor and successor constraints.
+Fig. 10.
+Illustration of predecessor and successor constraints.

-Predecessor and successor constraint We further exploit structural patterns formed by each mapped DFG node n and its predecessors/successors as shown in Figure 7.
-Basically, we try to check the timing constraint inherently imposed by these patterns.
-During the mapping, we first calculate the shortest path lengths in both DFG and MRRG.
+Predecessor and successor constraint.
+We further exploit structural patterns formed by each mapped DFG node n and its predecessors/successors as shown in Figure 10.
+We check the timing constraint inherently imposed by these patterns.
+We first calculate the shortest path lengths in both DFG and MRRG.
 The shortest paths defined here only consists of unmapped DFG nodes or available MRRG nodes except the two end nodes.
-For any mapped predecessor p of n, if p and n are connected through the shortest unmapped path $r = (p \leadsto n)$ , then $\phi(p)$ and $\phi(n)$ should also be connected by a shortest available path $R = (x \leadsto root(\phi(n))), x \in \phi(p)$ , in MRRG.
-And we have which uses the fact that the timestamp differences must be at least equal to the length of the shortest path connecting the corresponding nodes either in the MRRG or in the DFG.
+For any mapped predecessor p of n, if p and n are connected through the shortest unmapped path $r = (p \rightsquigarrow n)$, then $\phi(p)$ and $\phi(n)$ should also be connected by a shortest available path $R = (x \rightsquigarrow root(\phi(n))), x \in \phi(p),$ in MRRG.
+Thus we have $cycle(root(\phi(n)) - cycle(x) \ge max(length(R), length(r)))$, which uses the fact that the timestamp differences must be at least equal to the length of the shortest path connecting the corresponding nodes either in the MRRG or in the DFG.
 Similar constraints are also applied to the patterns formed by n and its successors.